alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 Error messages consist of:

 - a status_code, for example ‘400’
-- an error, for example’BadRequestError’
+- an error, for example ’BadRequestError’
 - a message, for example ‘Mobile numbers can only include: 0 1 2 3 4 5 6 7 8 9 ( ) + -‘

 Do not use the content of the message despcriptions in your code.
 These can sometimes change, which may affect your API integration.